-Starting a baby’s first library is becoming increasingly popular at Baby Showers.
-All you need to do when you decide on the invitation is write a cute poem to let your guests know that you would like them tobring a book to start the baby’s library.
+Starting a baby’s first library is becoming increasingly popular at baby showers.
+Once you decide on the invitation, write a cute poem to let your guests know that you would like them to bring a book to start the baby’s library.
 Located below are a few examples of what you can put on an invitation or even write it inside the book for the baby:

 Please join us in welcoming the new little one

 With friends and food it'll be lots of fun

 If everyone brought a book it sure would be swell

 We'll try to fill up the wishing well

 Baby (last name) can sit down with mom and take a look

 Or hop in Dad's lap and open a book